SPEAKER | GRIEVER | ADVOCATE

 I then completed the Children’s Palliative Care Training and dove into the heartbrokenness of dying children.
 It is in these years I really came to understand just how fickle death can be and how difficult it is to face death and grief.
 I was in awe that in times we would consider the most unimaginable, that we are able to find glimmers of beauty, cracks of light and the nourishment in tears.

 Since then, I have been studying the importance of Community inside Deathcaring and Grief.
 This journey, while weaved with the loss of my own loved ones, was solidified by my participation in the Orphan Wisdom School.
-This 2 year scholarship took me into the depths of what death requires from us, the importance of our ancestors and community and how grief serves future generations.
+This 2 year scholarship took me into the depths of what death requires from us, the importance of grief as a skill and how supporting grievers inside a community serves all.